 Fighting With My Family

-Florence Pugh is the breakout star of 2019, but before you saw her in Midsommar and Little Women, she starred in this surprisingly moving biopic of WWE superstar Paige, and her journey to make it in the world of pro-wrestling.
+Before you saw her in Midsommar, Little Women or Oppenheimer, Florence Pugh starred in this surprisingly moving biopic of WWE superstar Paige, and her journey to make it in the world of pro-wrestling.
 Featuring sweetly odd family dynamics and a brief but memorable turn from Dwayne Johnson, it’s hard to resist this movie’s emotional pull.

 Mom’s Night In